Changing the Plan or Infrastructure of a Heroku Postgres Database

 Create a new follower for your database and wait for the follower to catch up to the primary database:

-$ heroku addons:create heroku-postgresql:standard-2 --follow HEROKU_POSTGRESQL_LAVENDER_URL --app sushi Adding heroku-postgresql:standard-2 to sushi... done, v71 ($200/mo) Attached as HEROKU_POSTGRESQL_WHITE Follower will become available for read-only queries when up-to-date Use `heroku pg:wait` to track status $ heroku pg:wait Waiting for database HEROKU_POSTGRESQL_WHITE_URL... available
+$ heroku addons:create heroku-postgresql:standard-2 --follow HEROKU_POSTGRESQL_LAVENDER_URL --app sushi Creating heroku-postgresql:standard-2 on sushi... $200/month !
+WARNING: Follower will become available for read-only queries when up-to-date.
+Use `heroku pg:wait` to track status. postgresql-shaped-12345 is being created in the background.
+The app will restart when complete...
+Use heroku addons:info postgresql-shaped-12345 to check creation progress

 The follower is generally considered “caught up” when it is within 200 commits of the primary database.
 You can check how many commits the follower is behind with the